Rank–size distribution: Segmentation

 Wikipedia word frequency plot, showing three segments with distinct behavior.

 A rank-size (or rank–frequency) distribution is often segmented into ranges.
-This is frequently done somewhat arbitrarily or due to external factors, particularly for market segmentation, but can also be due to distinct behavior as rank varies.
+This is frequently done somewhat arbitrarily or due to external factors, particularly for market segmentation, but can also be due to distinct behavior as the rank varies.

 Most simply and commonly, a distribution may be split in two pieces, termed the head and tail.
 If a distribution is broken into three pieces, the third (middle) piece has several terms, generically middle, also belly, torso, and body.
 These frequently have some adjectives added, most significantly long tail, also fat belly, chunky middle, etc. In more traditional terms, these may be called top-tier, mid-tier, and bottom-tier.

 The relative sizes and weights of these segments (how many ranks in each segment, and what proportion of the total population is in a given segment) qualitatively characterize a distribution, analogously to the skewness or kurtosis of a probability distribution.
 Namely: is it dominated by a few top members (head-heavy, like profits in the recorded music industry), or is it dominated by many small members (tail-heavy, like internet search queries), or distributed in some other way?
 Practically, this determines strategy: where should attention be focused?

 These distinctions may be made for various reasons.
 For example, they may arise from differing properties of the population, as in the 90–9–1 principle, which posits that in an internet community, 90% of the participants of a community only view content, 9% of the participants edit content, and 1% of the participants actively create new content.
-As another example, in marketing, one may pragmatically consider the head as all members that receive personalized attention, such as personal phone calls; while the tail is everything else, which does not receive personalized attention, for example receiving form letters; and the line is simply set at a point that resources allow, or where it makes business sense to stop.
+As another example, in marketing, one may pragmatically consider the head as all members that receive personalized attention, such as personal phone calls; while the tail is everything else, which does not receive personalized attention, for example receiving form letter; and the line is simply set at a point that resources allow, or where it makes business sense to stop.